wiigird/Master_of_Mankind/README.md

 The published mod is available on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3766953732).

-This is an unofficial fan project.
-Slay the Spire and Slay the Spire 2 are properties of Mega Crit.
-Warhammer 40,000 names, settings, and trademarks are properties of Games Workshop.
-This project is not affiliated with or endorsed by either company.

-Before making a public repository or release, verify that every included visual asset may be redistributed.
-Do not publish original game files or third-party artwork without permission.
+This is an unofficial, non-commercial fan-made mod.
+It is not affiliated with or endorsed by Games Workshop or Mega Crit.
+Warhammer 40,000 and related names, characters, and imagery belong to their respective rights holders.
+If a rights holder requests removal or modification, this item will be made private and removed promptly.